 - Every train station has a place for official taxis to wait and if you can’t find that just walk to the nearest major street and wait for one.
 The hawkers you meet will always charge you far more than you should pay and usually aren’t even legal.

 - Bring your own entertainment – download movies, take along a card deck or whatever else you like.
-If the train shows a movie, and that’s a big “if”, it probably won’t be one you’re interested to see.
+You’re probably not going to like any movie that might be shown on the train – if there even is one.

 Conclusion | Ultimate China Train Guide

 We’ve come to the end of our ultimate China train guide!
-I trust you now feel confident to purchase your own tickets.
+I trust you now feel confident to purchase your own tickets and jump on your train.
 Enjoy the China train experience during your travels here!

 Do you have any other questions you’d like to ask?
 Feel free to leave a message in the comment section below.